XRPLF/xrpl-dev-portal/content/concepts/tokens/nfts/running-an-nft-auction.md

 ---
 html: nftoken-auctions.html
 parent: non-fungible-tokens.html
+seo:
-blurb: You can assign another account to mint NFTs in your stead.
+    description: You can assign another account to mint NFTs in your stead.
 labels:
  - Non-fungible Tokens, NFTs
 ---